zendframework/zend-stratigility/docs/book/migration/to-v2.md

 http-interop/http-middleware `MiddlewareInterface`*.
 This has several repercussions.

-Stratigility 3.0.0 targets `http-interop/http-server-middleware`, and that version (and compatible versions) only.

 ### Callable middleware in version 1.3.0

 Callable middleware can be used without change in version 1.3.0.
 However, we